AI & Privacy

 • Context Window: 32K-128K tokens

-• Languages: 29 languages including major European, Asian, and Middle Eastern languages
+• Languages: 29 including major European, Asian, and Middle Eastern languages

 Best For: Multilingual chatbots, translation, and cross-lingual applications.